syngit-org/syngit/README.md

 # syngit

 syngit is a Kubernetes operator that allows you to push resources on a git repository and manage their lifecycle.
 It leverage the gitops by unifying the source of truth between your cluster and your git repository.
-It acts as a proxy between your client tool (`kubectl` or any UI) and the cluster.
+It acts as a proxy between your client tool (`kubectl`, `oc` or any UI) and the cluster.

 ![syngit-proxy](./img/wiki/conception/commitonly-proxy.png)